11ty/eleventy-base-blog/README.md

 ### Implementation Notes

-- `en` is the folder for content (written using the primary language for project, here we’re using English)
-- `en/about/index.md` is an example of an English content page.
+- `about/index.md` is an example of a content page.
-- `en/blog/` has the English blog posts but really they can live in any directory.
+- `blog/` has the blog posts but really they can live in any directory.
 They need only the `post` tag to be included in the blog posts [collection](https://www.11ty.dev/docs/collections/).
-  - To localize a blog post you will need to add a top level folder for that language (`es` for Spanish, `ja` for Japanese, `en-us` for American English) and match the rest of the file path to the primary language folder.
-For example `en/blog/my-post.md` could have `ja/blog/my-post.md` or `es/blog/my-post.md`.
-Read more about [best practices for organizing files for internationalization (i18n) in Eleventy projects](https://www.11ty.dev/docs/i18n/).
 - Use the `eleventyNavigation` key in your front matter to add a template to the top level site navigation.
-For example, this is in use on `index.njk` and `about/index.md`.
+This is in use on `index.njk` and `about/index.md`.
   - This makes use of the [Eleventy Navigation plugin](https://www.11ty.dev/docs/plugins/navigation/)
 - Content can be any template format (blog posts needn’t be markdown, for example).
-Configure your supported templates in `.eleventy.js` -> `templateFormats`.
+Configure your supported templates in `eleventy.config.js` -> `templateFormats`.
-- The `public` folder in your input directory will be copied to the output folder (via `addPassthroughCopy()` in the `.eleventy.js` file).
+- The `public` folder in your input directory will be copied to the output folder (via `addPassthroughCopy` in the `eleventy.config.js` file).
 This means `./public/css/*` will live at `./_site/css/*` after your build completes.
-[When using `--serve` this behavior is emulated](/docs/copy/#passthrough-during-serve) (the files will not show up in `_site`).
 - The blog post feed template is in `feed/feed.njk`.
 This is also a good example of using a global data files in that it uses `_data/metadata.json`.
 - This project uses three layouts:
   - `_includes/layouts/base.njk`: the top level HTML structure